UK Mortgage Affordability Calculator 2026

 How much can I borrow on a £50,000 salary UK?

-On a £50,000 salary, most UK lenders will offer 4–4.5 times your income, giving you a maximum mortgage of £200,000–£225,000.
-Some lenders offer up to 5.5x for professionals or higher earners, which would be £275,000.
-With a £25,000 deposit, you could buy a property worth £225,000–£250,000 (at 4–4.5x) or up to £300,000 (at 5.5x).
-Your actual borrowing depends on your outgoings, credit score, and the specific lender's affordability assessment.
+On a £50,000 salary, most UK lenders offer 4–4.5 times income, giving a maximum mortgage of £200,000–£225,000.
+Some lenders offer up to 5.5x for professionals or higher earners (about £275,000).
+With a £25,000 deposit you could buy at £225,000–£250,000 (at 4–4.5x) or up to £300,000 (at 5.5x).
+Your actual figure depends on outgoings, credit score and the lender's affordability assessment, and lenders are limited to 15% of new lending at 4.5x income or above.

 What is the maximum mortgage I can get in the UK in 2026?